joehahn/tf-text-classification-demo/README.md

 Note that this model can predict with near 100% accuracy the authors of those text-chunks that were pulled from the one Spanish and two French books in this sample.
 ![](figs/accuracy_vs_title-high.png)
-The plot below shows results for the leftmost low-accuracy books; this classifier appears to be less successful at indentifying the authors of non-fiction text-chunks.
+The plot below shows results for the rightmost lower-accuracy books; this classifier appears to be less successful at indentifying the authors of non-fiction text-chunks.
 ![](figs/accuracy_vs_title-low.png)
 The most problematic book, Junior Classics, is actually a collection of stories by